yikai82/ML-Project-NYSX/README.md

 <sub>[↥ back to top](#content)&emsp;|&emsp;[Return Main Page 🏠](/README.md) </sub>

 ---
-### 3.2 Set up environment with a clean envirmental.yml
+### 3.2 Set up environment with a clean envirment.yml or environment.txt

 - I also exported my full Conda environment (`ml_env_complete.yml`) and included it in the repo as a fallback option in case the above setup method fails, you can also try [3.3](#33-set-up-minimum-environment-with-a-minimumyml) below.